hapax/hapax.github.io/assets/simple-physics.md

 and Fermi estimates for the
 [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/).
-Examples there include turbulence, black hole temperature and entropy, dark energy, gravitational lensing and even string theory.
+Examples there include turbulence, black hole temperature and entropy, gravitational lensing, dark energy, and (okay, a little cheap novelty) cubesats launched by sneeze.
-The hacks really are powerful!

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>